microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ## __Firmware Overview__

 An overview of the firmware is shown below.
 The power controller state machine and fault handler are executed every 100us by the scheduler.
-So also are the GUI handler is run every 1ms, and the HMI driver every 100ms.
+So also are the GUI handler (every 1ms), and the HMI driver (every 100ms).

 There are 5 interrupt sources.
 * ISRADCCAN0: executed every 6th phase A PWM cycle.
-Measure phase A secondary current and Vout every pass, then cycle through sampling other ADC channels on the shared core.
+Measure phase A secondary current and Vout every pass, then cycle through sampling other ADC channels on the shared ADC core.
 Voltage loop is executed here, as well as SR state machine.
 * ISRADCCAN1: executed every 6th phase B PWM cycle.
 Measure phase B secondary current.
 * ISRSCCP1: triggered every 4th input capture event (SCCP peripheral), used to measure Vdd via a PWM signal from primary side whose duty cycle is proportional to the Vdd level.
-* ISRCMP1: triggered if comparator 1 trips, which happens if there is a large output over current on phase A.
+* ISRCMP1: triggered if comparator 1 trips, which happens if there is a large output over current event on phase A.
-* ISRCMP3: triggered if comparator 3 trips, which happens if there is a large output over current on phase B.
+* ISRCMP3: triggered if comparator 3 trips, which happens if there is a large output over current event on phase B.

 <p>
   <center>